ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 ::::

- With this idea, we can model a familiar object -- a traffic light !!
+ With the idea of 3 stringed lights, we can model a familiar object -- a traffic light !!
 If we relabel our lights RED, YELLOW, and GREEN, then this model simulates the traffic light's behavior of cycling through green, yellow, red and back to green.

 ```{image} assets/Ch2/TrafficLight.gif